Gnomes (South Park): Plot

 When the boys give their presentation for the vote, they do a report that is completely different from their previous piece.
 They now say, having spoken to the gnomes, that corporations are good, and are only big because of their great contributions to the world.
 While speaking, they admit that they did not write the previous paper, which causes Mr. Garrison to be carried away as he lashes out at the boys, telling them they have ruined his life for the last time.
-Mrs. Tweek applauds their honesty and admits to the same facts herself.
+Mrs. Tweak applauds their honesty and admits to the same facts herself.
 She persuades the whole town to try Harbucks Coffee.
-When everybody does try it, they all agree that Harbucks coffee is better than Tweek's coffee, including Mr. Tweek, who accepts an offer to run the Harbucks shop.
+When everybody does try it, they all agree that Harbucks coffee is better than Tweek's coffee, including Mr. Tweak, who accepts an offer to run the Harbucks shop.
 Meanwhile, the gnomes continue to steal underpants from the oblivious townspeople.